International-Data-Spaces-Association/IDSA-Rulebook/103_Establishing_Trust.md

 **Establishing trust is the fundamental reason for data spaces to exist!**

 To create value, data needs to interact with other data and then support decision making to enable actions that will create value.
 The potential to create value increases if data is more diverse, which often requires that multiple actors need to come together and share their data with each other.
 However, like in any human relationship: Before sharing comes trust.
-Without trust the risk of something going wrong seems to high and unmanageable.
+Without trust, the risk of something going wrong seems too high and unmanageable.
 Creating trust reduces risk.
 Reduced risk lowers the barrier for sharing data.

 **Increaseing Trust lowers Risk**